andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 ### Conclusion

 The Grails _Hibernate Audit Log Plugin_ can be used for audit logging changes in Grails domain classes.
 Every domain class under target needs to specify a static `auditable` property that is either `true` or contains a `Map` of local settings.
-The plugin is currently only accessible [via Github](https://github.com/andresteingress/grails-hibernate-auditlog) but a stable version is planned to be released at the Grais plugin portal.
+The plugin is currently only accessible [via Github](https://github.com/andresteingress/grails-hibernate-auditlog) but a stable version is planned to be released at the Grails plugin portal.